Frequently Asked Questions

 How does it work?
 What do I have to do in sessions?

 There is no one-size-fits-all approach to therapy.
-Because each person has different issues and goals, therapy will look different depending on the individual or family.
+Because each person has different concerns and goals, therapy will look different depending on the individual or family.
 We tailor our therapeutic approach to fit your specific needs.
 In general, however, we will spend time discussing your concerns and implementing strategies to help you alleviate those areas.

 I want to get the most out of therapy.
 What can I do to help?